Ankara Music and Fine Arts University

-Ankara Music and Fine Arts University is a public university in Ankara, Turkey.
+Ankara Music and Fine Arts University (Ankara Müzik ve Güzel Sanatlar Üniversitesi) is a public university located in Ankara, Turkey.
 It was established on 1 July 2017.
-The university continues its education with 4 Faculties, 1 institute and 1 vocational school.
-Ankara Music and Fine Arts University is Turkey's first higher education institution with a full focus on music.
+The university specializes specifically in arts and music education, offering academic programs through 4 faculties, 1 institute, and 1 vocational school.
+It holds the distinction of being Turkey's first higher education institution with a full thematic focus on music.

 History

-Ankara Music and Fine Arts University was founded with the Law No. 7033 published in the Official Gazette of the Republic of Turkey numbered 3011 on 1 July 2017.
+Ankara Music and Fine Arts University was founded under Law No. 7033, which was published in the Official Gazette of the Republic of Turkey (numbered 3011) on 1 July 2017.